2023 In-Person Speaker Information

-Below you will find pertinent information to assist you in preparing and presenting at the 2022 OAH Conference on American History in Boston, MA.
-Please read through all sections carefully and make particular note of the deadlines provided.
-Any questions are welcome at email@example.com.
+Below you will find pertinent information to assist you in preparing and presenting at the in-person 2023 OAH Conference on American History in Los Angeles, CA. Please read through all sections carefully and make particular note of the deadlines provided.
+Any questions are welcome at firstname.lastname@example.org.

 IMPORTANT DATES TO NOTE:

-The 2022 OAH Conference on American History will be located at the Sheraton Boston Hotel, March 31 to April 3, 2022.
+The 2023 OAH Conference on American History will be located at the Westin Bonaventure Hotel and Suites, March 30 to April 2, 2023.

 Media may be present during your session.

-Please note that the conference takes place from Thursday, March 31 through to Saturday, April 3.
+Please note that the conference takes place in-person from Thursday, March 30 through to Sunday, April 2, 2023.
 Please make sure you are available during these days.

 The OAH will make every effort to accommodate OAH committee and affiliate group conflicts.
 This includes all meetings and sponsored sessions.
-OAH committee and affiliate group participation must be noted in the speaker agreement to allow the OAH to schedule sessions appropriately, if you do not mark your committments we may not be able to move your session once the schedule is assigned.
-Please note that we cannot accommodate personal conflicts as we work at maintaining a balanced variation of sessions per time slot for our attendees, and have very limited space.
+OAH committee and affiliate group participation must be noted in the speaker agreement by July 1 to allow the OAH to schedule sessions appropriately, if you do not mark your commitments we may not be able to move your session once the schedule is assigned.
+Please note that due to the number of requests, we are no longer able to accommodate personal conflicts such as work schedules.

 CHANGES TO SESSION INFORMATION